joserccblog/jekyll-admin/docs/development.md

 ### To install locally

-1. `git clone https://github.com/jekyll/jekyll-admin && cd jekyll-admin`
+1. `git clone https://github.com/jekyll/jekyll-admin-josercc && cd jekyll-admin-josercc`
 2. `script/bootstrap`

 This will copy down the code and install all Node and Ruby dependencies.